 Project Summary

-Effects of Cattle Feeding Location and use of Tylosin on Expression of Antimicrobial Resistance (AMR) and Liver Abscesses
+Effects of Cattle Feeding Location and Use of Tylosin on Expression of Antimicrobial Resistance (AMR) and Liver Abscesses

 Principle Investigator(s):

-K. Belk, C. Carlson, C. Boucher, D. Woerner, H. Yang, J. Martin, K. Jones, R. Delmore, I. Geornaras, G. Loneragan, M. Apley, and P. Morley
+K. Belk, C. Carlson, C. Boucher, D. Woerner, H. Yang, J. Martin, K. Jones, R. Delmore, I. Geornaras, G. Loneragan, M. Apley, P. Morley

 Institution(s):